 Keppler also reorganized the State Department’s Office of Strategic Communications and Office of Media Affairs to transition both to being more responsive and proactive.
 He also managed the homepage of State’s website.

-His career includes the management of several disaster-relief operations throughout Africa and the former Yugoslavia for the Office of Foreign Disaster Assistance (OFDA) and as the corporate liaison for the American Red Cross for numerous disaster operations in the U.S.
+His career includes the management of several disaster-relief operations throughout Africa and the former Yugoslavia for the Office of Foreign Disaster Assistance (OFDA) and as the corporate liaison for the American Red Cross relief for numerous disaster operations.

-Earlier, Keppler led presidential campaign advance teams, training staff to work with local and national media and creating creative events to deliver each campaign’s message.
+Earlier, Keppler led presidential campaign advance teams, training staff to work with local and national media and to design creative events to deliver each campaign’s message.

 His career began in special events, including NCAA basketball and football games, concerts and Broadway shows at Arizona State University.